-Things To Do in Porto, Portugal
+Things To Do in Porto: 2-Day Itinerary

 Known as the home of Port wine, Porto is one of the most visited cities in the North of Portugal.
 Here, historic monuments mix with contemporary buildings, and narrow streets lead the way to a riverside promenade framed by pastel-coloured buildings and outdoor cafés.